Introduction

 |---|---|---|

-| Eavesdrop detection | Physical (quantum state disturbance) | Cryptographic (Poly1305 AEAD authentication) |
+| Eavesdrop detection | Physical (quantum state disturbance) | Cryptographic (AEAD authentication failure) |

-| Forward secrecy | Per-key (new QKD session per key) | Per-cell (ratchet advances per swarm, ITT on deletion) |
+| Forward secrecy | Per-key (new QKD session per key) | Per-swarm (ratchet advances per message group) |

-| Key interception | Physically impossible (no-cloning) | Mathematically impossible below K threshold (Shamir ITT) |
+| Key interception | Physically impossible (no-cloning) | Information-theoretically impossible below threshold (Shamir guarantee) |

-| Traffic analysis | Inherent quantum noise floor | 512B uniform cells + cover traffic injection |
+| Traffic analysis | Inherent quantum noise floor | Fixed-size uniform cells + cover traffic injection |

-| Relay trust | Classical infrastructure required | Zero — relay is architecturally blind (BRT tokens) |
+| Relay trust | Classical infrastructure required | Architectural — relay holds no keys and sees only one-time tokens |

 | Hardware required | Dedicated quantum hardware, fiber | Any Android 8.0+ device |